BrandonXu6106/obsidianpublish/content/thoughts/censorship.md

 ## Liberalism

-John Stuart Mill's argument for [[freedom#Free Speech|free speech]] and that censorship should never be justified (arguing for liberalism)
+John Stuart Mill's argument for [[freedom.md#Free Speech|free speech]] and that censorship should never be justified (arguing for liberalism)

 1. All of us are capable of error.
 If we prevent someone from voicing their opinion, we may actually be silencing the voice of truth.
 2. Erroneous opinions may contain kernels of truth.
 We ought to let all opinions be voiced so that all parts of the truth are heard